nats-io/nats-server/doc/adr/0007-error-codes.md

   }
 ]
 ```

+The `nats` CLI allow you to edit, add and view these files using the `nats errors` command, use the `--errors` flag to
+view your local file during development.

 After editing this file run `go generate` in the top of the `nats-server` repo, and it will update the needed files.
 Check
 in the result.